Prismatic leads in satisfaction for embedded iPaaS!

 • Integrations are product features.
 Before SaaS, integrations tended to be delivered as services.
 And the resulting user experience was as unpolished as you would expect.
 That's no longer the case.
 SaaS companies are increasingly creating integrations that look and function like the rest of their product.

 • Productization makes it easy to include them.
-A productized integration strategy entails building integrations in a reusable way for use by many different customers.
+A productized integration strategy entails building integrations in a repeatable way for use by many different customers.
 These productized integrations now come with the same configurability, polish, and ease of use as the core SaaS product.

-Since integrations have become expected features and B2B SaaS companies now have the tools and processes to support those expectations, customers generally won't purchase integrations a la carte – because that's not how they purchase other product features today.
+Since integrations have become expected features and B2B SaaS companies now have the tools and processes to support those expectations, customers generally won't purchase integrations a la carte – because that's not how they buy other product features today.

 When might you need to price integrations separately?